-Graduates from all recognized and systematic Kindergarten Training Classes, where the work has been logically and satisfactorily done, and the studies included in the Freshman Course of the College have been taken, will be admitted to this class upon presentation of a Certificate or Diploma.
+Graduates from all recognized and systematic Kindergarten Training Classes, where the work has been logically and satisfactorily done, and the studies included in the Freshman Course of the College have been taken, will be admitted to this class.

 An opportunity is given to such applicants, if possible, to make up any study required in the Freshman Course which may have been omitted in their previous training.